Liang-yc/CalorieEstimation/README.md

 This project is tested on W7x64 with GTX1070. <br>
 ## Resources
 -----
 We use ECUSTFD to train and test Faster R-CNN.
 ECUSTFD is a free public food image dataset.
-ECUSTFD is available at this [github](https://github.com/Liang-yc/ECUSTFD-resized-) or [BaiduYun](http://pan.baidu.com/s/1o8qDnXC). <br>
+ECUSTFD is available at [github](https://github.com/Liang-yc/ECUSTFD-resized-) or [BaiduYun](http://pan.baidu.com/s/1o8qDnXC). <br>
 If you just want to test Faster R-CNN.
 You can download the weighted network at this [website](http://pan.baidu.com/s/1pLEYCvL).